wileylau/spotBot-OSS/README.md

 # spotBot #
 ## Telegram Bot that Download songs from Spotify using spotDL Binary ##
+## DISCLAIMER: Educational purposes only.
+I do not promote piracy. ##

 ### Bot in action ###
 ![demo](.github/assets/demo.png)